 10. Roof with missing shingles, nails popping up, and damaged shingles.
 It’s fairly easy to have a roofing company come assess a roof based on the inspectors concerns and create an estimate for any necessary repairs.
 If you think your roof has storm damage, give your insurance agent a call to have it assessed in case they determine a new roof or repairs are covered.

 Many sellers are surprised when they see the inspection report on their home.
 If you want to try to avoid some surprises, think about having a pre-listing inspection.
+Note that Radon is not mentioned here as that is a separate inspection and will be discussed in another post.
 Happy buying and selling!

 While we are still just entering the fourth quarter of 2019, the Sherwin Williams color of the year for 2020 has already been announced.
 Drum roll, please…the color of the year for 2020 is Naval SW 6244.
 Otherwise known as navy through my untrained eye.
 They promise it is a richer navy than we have ever seen before.
 I do think it’s time to introduce some darker colors into home interiors that are awash in white and gray.
 Pair Naval with all the gold tones present in current home finishes and it will fit right in.